 We apply a gender lens to our work

-At Stand Up, we have a proud history of working closely with women in the refugee and First Nations community, because we recognise that there are persistent and deeply entrenched biases, issues and barriers that women, girls and gender non-binary people face in Australia.
+At Stand Up, we have a proud history of working closely with women in the refugee and First Nations communities.
+We also recognise that there are persistent and deeply entrenched biases, issues and barriers that women, girls, non-binary, transgender and gender diverse people face in Australia.

-We pledge to apply a gender lens to our organisational and programming decisions to ensure our programs continue to address and combat gender inequality.
+We pledge to apply a gender lens to our organisational and programming decisions to ensure we continue to create inclusive spaces and address and combat gender inequality.